Saturday, 28 September 2024

 After some longer flatter sections the track ramps up again and the gravel gets bigger and lumpier.
 We were all reduced to pushing bikes again to reach the high point of the ride at 340 metres.
 There are then 3 or 4 kilometres of mainly downhill cruising to the bridge over the Black Water.
 Our schussing was interrupted by some sensational views of Sheasgaich and Lurg Mhor peeping out of a duvet of white clouds.
 The glens were green and golden, lit up by shafts of the sunshine that we were also blessed with.
 The temperature inversion had shrouded Beinn Dronaig in clouds and to the east, a large bank of white clouds completed the canvas.

 We stopped at the Black Water Bridge to admire the deep gorge, more photos and, well, to chat whilst not riding.
 The final two kilometres were easy cycling past Ben Dronaig Lodge where we saw an eagle circling over Creag Dhubh Mhor.
-It was already a magical day with the best yet to come as we dumped our bikes in a butterfly configuration and set out on the path leading to Loch Calavie.
-Sheasgaich and Lurg Mohr had been re-captured by clouds but it was only 10am and there was time for this to be burnt off with the chance of getting above the temperature inversion.
+It was already a magical day with the best yet to come as we chained our bikes in a butterfly configuration and set out on the path leading to Loch Calavie.
+Beinn Sheasgaich and Lurg Mohr had been re-captured by clouds but it was only 10am and there was time for this to be burnt off with the chance of breaking through the clouds and discovering a temperature inversion.

 Shortly after reaching the shore of Loch Calavie, there is a sign for the steep but good path up the grassy slopes to the bealach between the two Munros.
 We made steady progress as we entered the cloud layer that continued until the bealach, a 380-metre climb.
 The path between Sheasgaich and Lurg Mhor crosses here and there is a final 260 metres of ascent to Lurg Mhor.
 We emerged from the cloud and gazed down at our Brocken spectres.
 Anna was more excited by the temperature inversion and spent the first fifteen minutes at the summit taking photos of the vista of the peaks as the top of the cloud layer descended to reveal a wrap-around horizon of shapely mountains against the hooloovoo blue skyline.
 It was a photographer's heaven.